 Fusing luxury and comfort with gritty, off-the-grid adventure is what Colorado-based EarthRoamer does best, building stellar travel machines based on big truck platforms.
-Their latest off-roader is the EarthRoamer LTi, built on a Ford F-550 4WD chassis with a burly 6.7L turbo diesel under the hood good for 330 hp and 750 lb.ft. of torque.
+Their latest off-roader is the EarthRoamer LTi, built on a Ford F-550 4WD chassis with a burly 6.7L turbo diesel under the hood, good for 330 hp and 750 lb.ft. of torque.
 Replacing the outgoing LTS model with added innovations while taking the best qualities from the massive F-750-based HD, the new LTi steps it up with a carbon fiber vacuum-infused camper, lithium-ion battery, bunk side windows, and raised ceiling height.
-Water capacity is increased to 100 gallons, and the 1320 watts of solar power ensures this expedition vehicle stays alive.
+Water capacity is increased to 100 gallons, and the 1320 watts of solar power ensure this expedition vehicle stays alive.

 - 4.5K